-Children's Cottage Preschool/Kindergarten
+Children's Cottage Preschool

-Now in our 20th year in Napa, our program is characterized by an emphasis on independence, freedom within limits, and respect for a child’s natural psychological development.
+For over 2 decades in Napa, our program is characterized by an emphasis on independence, freedom within limits, and respect for a child’s natural psychological development.

-- Student choice of activity from within a prescribed range of options
+Mixed age environment student choice of activity from a prescribed range of options

-- Uninterrupted blocks of work time
+Uninterrupted blocks of work time

 The large, light filled preschool room has different Learning Centers that focus on reading, math, science, and social development.

-Social/Emotional Development - Children are taught through purposeful interaction between students and staff, resulting in cooperative play, empathy for others, and positive problem solving techniques.
+Children are taught through purposeful interaction between students and staff, resulting in cooperative play, empathy for others, and positive problem solving techniques.

-Language Lessons - Our Program helps children become effective readers, writers, and communicators and prepares them for a successful elementary experience.
+Our Program helps children become effective readers, writers, and communicators and prepares them for a successful elementary experience.

-Mathematics - Children are exposed to the concepts of number recognition, difference in size/volume, sequencing, and sorting.
+Children are exposed to the concepts of number recognition, difference in size/volume, sequencing, and sorting.
 These concepts form the solid foundation to prepare for elementary school.

-Science Experiments - Our activity-based program explores our environment as we recognize weather and seasonal changes around us.
+Our activity-based program explores our environment as we recognize weather and seasonal changes around us.
 We learn the responsibility of caring for and feeding our classrooms pets.

-Art & Music- Crafts projects encourage fine motor skill development as children learn to cut with scissors, hold a pencil or crayon correctly, or color within boundries.
+Crafts projects encourage fine motor skill development as children learn to cut with scissors, hold a pencil or crayon correctly, or color within boundries.
 Music & movement expose children to fine arts and provide opportunities for self expression.

 Why should you invest in quality preschool?